 (If you’re wondering about the other recommended hosts that came out of the research, they were GeekStorage and Liquid Web.
 I’m not endorsing them only because I have more experience with the companies below, but they are probably also fine choices [Liquid Web is costly]).

 Stablehost doesn’t have chat support, so you will have to wait for an email reply.
 But those replies are always thoroughly competent and knowledgeable.
 I’ve worked with them for years and never had one complaint.
-This is the company I have used for most of my clients.
+This is the company I used for most of my clients before I discovered GreenGeeks.

 As an affiliate for Stablehost, if you use the code futureisfiction at checkout, I get a referral bonus and you’ll get a 50% discount on your first purchase.